The eighth commandment is:

 This commandment forbids false testimony, calumny, detraction, rash judgment, and lying.

-This is to assert something contrary to the truth in a matter of justice (for example, under oath in a court of law) in order to harm someone – either by accusing an innocent person or by protecting the guilty.
+is to assert something contrary to the truth in a matter of justice (for example, under oath in a court of law) in order to harm someone – either by accusing an innocent person or by protecting the guilty.

-This is to attribute to someone faults or defects that they do not have, or to exaggerate them, thereby unjustly damaging their reputation in the eyes of others.
+is to attribute to someone faults or defects that they do not have, or to exaggerate them, thereby unjustly damaging their reputation in the eyes of others.

-This is to reveal, without necessity, the real faults or failings of a person to those who did not know them, thus unjustly diminishing their reputation and honor.
+is to reveal, without necessity, the real faults or failings of a person to those who did not know them, thus unjustly diminishing their reputation and honor.

-This is to think evil of another, to assume a moral fault on their part without sufficient reason, based only on suspicions or impressions.
+is to think evil of another, to assume a moral fault on their part without sufficient reason, based only on suspicions or impressions.

 God, who is Truth itself, hates falsehood.
 Those who become accustomed to lying often suffer the consequences even in this life, before having to answer in the next for all their words.